singhst/learn-spark/README.md

 ################################################################################

-def func_2(partitionIndex, itemsInPartition):
+def func_2(partitionIndex, itemsIteratorInPartition):
     # you loop through each item in each partition of the RDD
     # = just apply this `func_2` to each item in each partition
-    for item in itemsInPartition:
+    for item in itemsIteratorInPartition:
         yield str(item+partitionIndex)
 new_2_rdd_3 = rdd_3.mapPartitionsWithIndex(func_2)